NREL/WETOStack/docs/workshop/workshop.md

 (workshop_top)=
-# 2023 Software Portfolio Workshop
+# 2023 Model Owners Workshop

 The Holistic Modeling Portfolio Coordination Project is a three-year project with a goal of building the community of WETO software stakeholders.
 One aspect of this project is an annual